pyexcel/pyexcel/docs/source/migration_guide.rst

 filter are removed.

-Most of formatting tasks could be achieved using :meth:`~pyexcel.Sheet.format` and :meth:`~pyexcel.Sheet.map`, Filtering could be donw with  :meth:`~pyexcel.Sheet.filter`.
-Formatting and filtering on row and/or column can be found with
+Most of formatting tasks could be achieved using :meth:`~pyexcel.Sheet.format` and :meth:`~pyexcel.Sheet.map`. and Filtering with  :meth:`~pyexcel.Sheet.filter`.
-:meth:`~pyexcel.sheets.row` and :meth:`~pyexcel.sheets.column`
+Formatting and filtering on row and/or column can be found with :meth:`~pyexcel.sheets.row` and :meth:`~pyexcel.sheets.column`

 1. Updated filter function